List of ancient great powers: Sasanian Empire

 The Sasanian Empire is the name used for the fourth Iranian dynasty, and the second Persian Empire (226–651).
 The empire's territory encompassed all of today's Iran, Iraq, Armenia, Afghanistan, eastern parts of Turkey, and parts of Syria, Pakistan, and large parts of Caucasia, Central Asia and Arabia.
-During Khosrow II's rule in 590–628 Egypt, Jordan, Palestine, Lebanon were also briefly annexed to the Empire, as well as far west as western Asia Minor.
+During Khosrow II's rule in 590–628 Egypt, Jordan, Israel, Lebanon were also briefly annexed to the Empire, as well as far west as western Asia Minor.
 The Sassanid era, encompassing the length of the Late Antiquity period, is considered to be one of the most important and influential historical periods in Iran.
 In many ways the Sassanid period witnessed the highest achievement of Persian civilization.
 The empire is furthermore known for being the arch-rival of the neighboring Roman–Byzantine Empire for a period of over 400 years.
 As the Parthians were replaced by the Sassanids, they carried on the already century long lasting Roman–Persian Wars, which would eventually become the longest conflict in human history.

 The empire constituted the last great Iranian Empire before the Muslim conquest and adoption of Islam.
 The climactic Byzantine–Sasanian War of 602–628 had drastically exhausted both the Byzantines as well as the Sassanids, laying the way open for an easy conquest.
 The Sassanids, heavily weakened, never mounted a truly effective resistance to the pressure applied by the initial Arab armies.
 Ctesiphon fell after a prolonged siege.
 Yazdegerd fled eastward from Ctesiphon, leaving behind him most of the Empire's vast treasury.
 The Arabs captured Ctesiphon shortly afterward, leaving the Sassanid government strapped for funds and acquiring a powerful financial resource for their own use.
 A number of Sassanid governors attempted to combine their forces to throw back the invaders, but the effort was crippled by the lack of a strong central authority, and the governors were defeated at the Battle of Nihawānd.
 The empire, with its military command structure non-existent, its non-noble troop levies decimated, its financial resources effectively destroyed, and the Asawaran knightly caste destroyed piecemeal, was utterly helpless in the face of the invaders.
 Upon hearing the defeat, Persian nobilities fled further inland to the eastern province of Khorasan.